 Consultations with primary health care providers other than General Practitioners will be held throughout Australia from May to July 2019.
 It will involve face-to-face and video workshops as well as an online survey.

 Primary health care is the first point of contact within the health system for the majority of Australians, and the sector provides a range of services for the prevention and management of acute and chronic conditions.
 Although the current Australian primary health care system performs well and most health care is associated with good clinical outcomes, there is considerable safety and quality variation and preventable adverse events that occur.

 In 2018, the Commission conducted a consultation process on patient safety and quality improvement in primary health care.
 The Consultation Report – Patient safety and quality improvement in primary health care July 2018 summarises the findings.

 Analysis of the feedback received through the consultation process identified that a majority of respondents were supportive of the Commission developing the National Safety and Quality Primary Health Care Standards.
 To this end consultations will commence in May.

 If you are unavailable to attend one of the consultation workshops but wish to be part of the consultation process, please complete the appropriate survey:

 Anyone involved in accessing and/or the delivery of primary health care services is invited to attend a workshop.
 Interested participants may be, but are not limited to primary health care providers, practice managers, patients, carers, policy makers and relevant health service organisations.

 Participants will be asked to discuss the safety and quality issues for patients in primary health care, and what needs to be in place to provide safe and high-quality care.

-Each workshop will run for just under two hours with light catering provided.
+Each workshop will run for two hours with light catering provided.
 Please select a location to take you to the registration page.
 Please specify any dietary requirements when you register.